Anti-tobacco movement in Nazi Germany: Measures

 There was never a coherent Nazi policy to impede smoking.
 Mostly, measures were based on pre-existing policies.
 Although in some places some stern measures were taken, tobacco control policy was incoherent and ineffective, and obvious measures were not taken.
 Tobacco controls were often not enforced.
 Smoking bans were widely ignored.
 Measures reached their peak in 1939–1941, after which some were rolled back or actively prevented.

 There was great regional variation in tobacco policies, making it possible to find wildly contradictory individual examples.
 Almost no anti-smoking efforts were made in Nazi Austria, for instance.
 In Jena, Thuringia, very strong anti-smoking measures were enacted, due to the power of Karl Astel there and his support from Fritz Sauckel (the Gauleiter of Thuringia) and Leonardo Conti (the Reich Health Leader).
 These measures included the first 20th-century university campus smoking ban.
 There were many small, local anti-tobacco measures, which were often unapproved and viewed negatively by the Nazi Party.

 The Nazi anti-tobacco policies were not free of contradictions.
-For example, the Volksgesundheit (People's Health) and Gesundheitspflicht (Duty to be Healthy) policies were enforced in parallel with the active distribution of cigarettes to people who the Nazis saw as "deserving" groups (e.g. frontline soldiers, members of the Hitler Youth).
+For example, the Volksgesundheit (People's Health) and Gesundheitspflicht (Duty to be Healthy) policies were enforced in parallel with the active distribution of cigarettes to people whom the Nazis saw as "deserving" groups (e.g. frontline soldiers, members of the Hitler Youth).
 On the other hand, "undeserving" and stigmatized groups (Jews, war prisoners) were denied access to tobacco.